Technical SEO

 Why should you care about the hreflang attribute?

-If you've got a website that's available in multiple languages, you want search engines to show the right content to the right audience.
+that's available in multiple languages, you want search engines to show the right content to the right audience.
 Use the hreflang attribute to communicate to search engines what your intended audience is for the content, and search engines are much more likely to show the right content to the right audience.

 Apart from making it clear for search engines which variant they should serve to their users there's the additional benefit of preventing duplicate content issues.